 Proliferative diabetic retinopathy (PDR) is a serious complication of diabetes mellitus.
-In this situation, damage to the retinal blood vessels leads to the secretion of a substance called vascular endothelial growth factor (VEGF).
+In this situation, damage to the retinal blood vessels causes the secretion of a substance called vascular endothelial growth factor (VEGF).
 VEGF causes abnormal blood vessels to grow on the surface of the retina and elsewhere in the eye.
 These vessels bleed easily and may also pull on the retina, causing retinal traction and detachment.
 They often grow to the point where they threaten vision even without the individual knowing that there is anything wrong.
-This is one of the reasons that it so important for diabetics to have eye examinations at regular intervals.
+This is why it is so important for diabetics to have eye examinations at regular intervals.

 Another serious complication of proliferative diabetic retinopathy is neovascular glaucoma.
 This occurs when abnormal blood vessels grow on the iris and over the drainage system of the eye (the trabecular meshwork).
 This can lead to extremely elevated eye pressure, pain, redness, and severe vision loss.

 Bevacizumab (Avastin) is a genetically engineered antibody against VEGF that rapidly causes abnormal blood vessels to regress.
-This medication can be injected inside the vitreous cavity in the office and be very beneficial in the management of certain patients with complications from proliferative diabetic retinopathy.
-In general, patients with low to moderate risk proliferative diabetic retinopathy do not need this drug, but patients who have very high risk problems can benefit greatly from this treatment.
+This medication can be injected into the vitreous cavity in the office and be very beneficial for patients with complications from proliferative diabetic retinopathy.
+In general, patients with low to moderate risk proliferative diabetic retinopathy do not need this drug, but patients with a higher risk can benefit greatly from this treatment.